0x1eef/nanoc-webpack.rb/README.md

 ### Dependencies

 Typically nanoc will only be aware of an entry point, and remain unaware of the files it requires, or imports.
-The `depend_on` filter option can be used to make nanoc aware of files that an entry point requires, or imports.
-When one of those files change, nanoc will recompile the entry point.
+The `depend_on` option can be used to make nanoc aware of files that an entry point requires, or imports.
+When a file being tracked by the `depend_on` option changes, nanoc will recompile the entry point.

 It is recommended to keep entry points in a directory separate to the files they depend on.
-It is worth spending some time thinking about a directory layout that works best when a site can have multiple entry points that have distinct, and/or shared dependencies.
+It is worth spending some time to think about a directory layout that works best for a site can have multiple entry points with distinct, and/or shared dependencies.

 With that said, the following example demonstrates how the `depend_on` option might be used: